Is Black Still a Trendy Hardware Finish for 2025?

 The Best Beige Paint Colours for Today’s MODERN Home

-In fact, if a particular finish in these homes HAPPENS to be trendy, it’s more incidental than purposeful.
+In these homes, if a particular finish happens to be trendy, it’s more incidental than purposeful.

-This is one reason why I wasn’t afraid to do all black in two of our bathrooms at our lake home…
+This is one reason I wasn’t afraid to do all black in two bathrooms at our lake home.
+I also knew we’d sell before this trend disappeared.

-Benjamin Moore White Dove & Sherwin Williams Network Gray
+Benjamin Moore White Dove & Sherwin Williams Online

 Small bathroom, beige greige tile floor, wood vanity, white quartz, green shiplap wall Shade Grown Sherwin and White Dove